raspberrypilearning/astro-pi-flight-case-mk2/en/step_10.md

 --- /task ---

 Your Astro Pi Flight Unit is almost complete — the last thing to do is to add the colour sensor window.
-Fit this into the slot and attach with a M2.5 × 6mm screw.
+Fit this into the slot and attach it with a M2.5 × 6mm screw.

 ![A photo of a 3D-printed Flight Unit with a green joystick cap and light sensor window.](images/ls_window.jpg)